Pleading guilty or not guilty

 If you are charged with a criminal offence, you will be required to state whether you plead guilty or not guilty.
 If you are charged with multiple offences, you may plead guilty to some offences and not guilty to others; guilty to all offences or not guilty to all offences.

-You should seek legal advice before entering a of guilty or not guilty.
+You should seek legal advice before entering a plea of guilty or not guilty.
 See the legal help page for more information.

 In civil and family law matters, you do not need to enter a plea.
 See the civil matters section for more information.

 Before a plea is entered, a summary case conference should take place.
-This is a meeting between you/your lawyer and the – usually the police – to discuss the charge/s, alleged offending and the available evidence, identify areas where there is disagreement and where possible to resolve the dispute(s).
+This is a meeting between you/your lawyer and the prosecuting agency – usually the police – to discuss the charge/s, alleged offending and the available evidence, identify areas where there is disagreement and where possible to resolve the dispute(s).

 If you have a lawyer and have been provided with the preliminary brief of evidence, a summary case conference must be conducted before a matter can be listed for a contest mention or summary hearing.